MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-debug-log.md

-After the device is selected, the **Device Log** tool automatically adds log entries from a running app &ndash; these log entries are shown in the the table of log entries.
+After the device is selected, the **Device Log** tool automatically adds log entries from a running app &ndash; these log entries are shown in the table of log entries.
 Switching between devices stops and starts device logging.
 Note that an Android project must be loaded before any devices will appear in the device selector.
 If the device does not appear in the device selector, verify that it is available in